manesec/manesec/README.md

 <!--

-I'm an IMEL student still studying at macau, interested the pentest skill and to be a hacker, but is a good man.
+I'm an IMEL student still studying at macau, interested the pentest skill and to be a hacker, (a good man?) .

 I am standing in the red team, so it need some time to learn about that.